davidhusz/jotter/README.md

 - A straightforward HTTP API

 # Installation
 Download or `git clone` the repository onto a PHP-enabled server.
+It must be a server that understands `.htaccess` files (such as Apache).
 The root of the app is the `src` directory.

 # API reference
 See [docs.md](docs.md).